hyperwatch/hyperwatch/docs/input.md

 | path      | string | yes       | The path where to listen for logs.                                           |
 | parse     | Parser | no        | A function to parse the request's body (See [Formats](#other-formats) below) |

-**Note**: The input mounts the configured endpoint to the same web server as Access Watch.
+**Note**: The input mounts the configured endpoint to the same web server as Hyper Watch.

 ### WebSocket